bingson/WinGolems/Readme.md

-<p> Another feature of WinGolems is a text file based memory system and examples of how to use hotstrings to create universal function APIs. </p>
+<p> Another feature of WinGolems is a text file based memory system that combines with metaprogramming functions to create dynamic hotstrings  </p>

 For example